sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 1. In the [**Document Types**](https://app.sensible.so/document-types/) tab, Click **New document type**  to create a new document type.
 In the dialog:

-   1. Download and then upload the following example document:
+1. Download the following example document, then select it in the dialog for upload:

    | Example document | [Download link](https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco.pdf) |
    | ---------------- | ------------------------------------------------------------ |